dpnm-ni/traffic-gen/README.md

 # traffic-gen
-Generate various type of traffic (bulk, VOD, live streaming, IoT, etc.)
+Generate various type of traffic (VOD, live streaming, IoT, video call, etc.)

 ## Run
 Firstly, user should have a `client` and a `server` with docker installed.
 To install docker: